Browse by Medical Category

 PVP removes excess tissue so urinary symptoms are rapidly relieved, accompanied by a dramatic improvement in natural urine flow.
 Most patients are released in less than 24 hours, and in many cases without a catheter.
 Recovery time is short and comfortable, side effects are minimal.

+What actually happens?
 Once the patient is anesthetized, the doctor inserts a thin fiber into the urethra through a cystoscope, an instrument that allows the doctor to examine the bladder and prostate.
 The fiber delivers green laser energy that quickly vaporizes and precisely removes enlarged prostate tissue.
 The doctor is able to safely view and control the treatment area, tailoring it to your individual anatomy and needs.

 The PVP laser procedure has been proven safe, effective and durable in clinical studies conducted over a five-year period.
 Thousands of PVP procedures have been successfully performed and Massachusetts General Hospital is now offering this breakthrough treatment to men who suffer from an enlarged prostate.